 - Mr. Bump from The Mr. Men Show is pretty much this.

-- Plankton from Spongebob Squarepants is becoming one of these, largely due to his increasingly pitiful malice and his adversary Mr. Krabs becoming almost as callous and even reverting to torturing Plankton unprovoked in a similar fashion.
+- Plankton from Spongebob Squarepants was one of these, largely due to his increasingly pitiful malice and his adversary Mr. Krabs becoming almost as callous and even reverting to torturing Plankton unprovoked in a similar fashion.

 - Ezekiel from Total Drama World Tour.
 Apparently, being really determined to win qualifies him to devolve into Gollum.

-- Fifi LaFume from Tiny Toon Adventures, who usually gets abused for no reason and is usually ignored by all of the other characters.
-Just look at how she gets treated in the movie!
+- Fifi LaFume from Tiny Toon Adventures, who usually gets abused for no reason and is usually ignored by all of the other characters, especially in the movie.

 - Rigby in Regular Show who is kicked around by almost everyone, because he is small and tends to act like an immature twit, and has died like 4 times (he got better each time though).

 - The Urpneys of The Dreamstone are perpetual Villain Ball Magnets for the heroes, being treated as scum and falling victim to relentless violent punishments for trying to give the Noops scary dreams, disregarding the fact they are dragged kicking and screaming into each scheme with threat of torture or death by Zordrak if they don't.

 - Sokka in Avatar: The Last Airbender is always this.
 He is a klutz and usually pretty unable to determine even the most obvious details.
 It seems like he can't go a single episode without hurting himself.
 But in his favor, during the course of the show he did repeatedly take some levels in badass.